deepomicslab/plasmid_web/docs/Analysis_explore.md

 <div align=center><img src="/Ana_figures/annotation_result1.png" width="800"></div>

-An overview of the analysis results for all the inputed phages are provided on the page with downloadable tables and visualizations.
+An overview of the analysis results for all the inputed plasmids are provided on the page with downloadable tables and visualizations.
 Users can click their selected modules above to obtain more details.

 <div align=center><img src="/Ana_figures/annotation_result2.png" width="800"></div>

-Users can click the ``Detail`` button to check the annotation results and visualizations for the individual phage.
+Users can click the ``Detail`` button to check the annotation results and visualizations for the individual plasmid.

 <div align=center><img src="/Ana_figures/annotation_ind1.png" width="800"></div>